MRU-COMP2511-F2024/a2-responsiveness-and-accessibility-codex897/README.md

 # Web Accessibility
 Web accessibility refers to designing websites with features and components that are inclusive to individuals who may not have the physical or sensory abilities to engage with the average website effectively.
 This includes considerations for people with visual, auditory, motor, and cognitive disabilities, ensuring they can access and navigate online content as easily as possible.
 Accessibility is not just about meeting legal requirements or following standards like the Web Content Accessibility Guidelines (WCAG); it’s about creating an inclusive online environment where everyone feels valued and empowered to interact with digital content.

-Issues Identified:
+# Accessibility Issues Identified:
 -Image alt tags were not descriptive enough to allow a vision impaired person to understand what was displayed.
 Similarly, there was no caption in our table initially.
 -format needed adjustments to make things more consistent with usual website design, and easier to navigate -we didnt have any functionalities to let people navigating through focus to skip our nav links.
 Additionally, some functions of our website are not as obvious as they should be.
+-Some colours needed to be adjusted to improve readability for those with color blindness

-Changes:
+# Changes:
 improved descriptiveness on captions and alt tags, adjusted format to conform to common website design.
 Adding navigation functionalities, and css stylings to communicate where inputs/ buttons are.
+Added higher contrasting colours.

-Connection to Gesalt Principles:
+# Connection to Gesalt Principles:

 ### Colors and Accessibility